gudbergur/appnginpinger/README.md

-Appnginpinger - Extremely basic pinger/web monitor meant to run on Google App Engine
+Appnginpinger
 =====

+**Extremely basic pinger/web monitor meant to run on Google App Engine**

 After www.wasitup.com was taken offline I needed a simple pinger/web monitor to watch my websites and notify me if anything goes wrong.
 I think App Engine is a great no-maintenance platform to run a simple service like this.